CXRAgent: Director-Orchestrated Multi-Stage Reasoning for Chest X-Ray Interpretation: Experiments

 \subsection{Performance Comparison}

 \textbf{CheXbench.} As demonstrated in Table~\ref{tab:vqa1}, our Qwen-based CXRAgent achieves state-of-the-art performance on the comprehensive CheXbench benchmark, attaining an overall accuracy of 67.0\%.
 The framework demonstrates remarkable improvements across multiple challenging tasks, particularly excelling in complex diagnostic scenarios.
-For multi-disease identification, CXRAgent achieves 73.2\%on CheXpert and 64.6\%on MIMIC-CXR, representing significant advancements over previous methods.
-The model's robustness is especially evident in fine-grained reasoning tasks, where it reaches 59.4\%accuracy on OpenI, outperforming all comparable approaches.
+For multi-disease identification, CXRAgent achieves 73.2\% on CheXpert and 64.6\% on MIMIC-CXR, representing significant advancements over previous methods.
+The model's robustness is especially evident in fine-grained reasoning tasks, where it reaches 59.4\% accuracy on OpenI, outperforming all comparable approaches.
 This consistent performance across diverse evaluation categories underscores the effectiveness of our multi-stage adaptive design, particularly the EDV module's capability to resolve tool inconsistencies through evidence-based validation.

 \textbf{Medical-CXR-VQA.} As shown in Table~\ref{tab:vqa2}, CXRAgent delivers exceptional performance on the Medical-CXR-VQA benchmark, achieving a leading overall accuracy of 75.6\%.
 The framework exhibits particularly strong capabilities in abnormality detection (75.7\%) and view classification (83.3\%), demonstrating its proficiency in handling clinically nuanced questioning.
-Notably, our approach maintains superior performance across all question types, with presence detection reaching 70.2\%accuracy.
+Notably, our approach maintains superior performance across all question types, with presence detection reaching 70.2\% accuracy.
 The adaptive team recruitment mechanism proves crucial in these visual question answering scenarios, enabling dynamic collaboration patterns that effectively address the varied complexity of clinical inquiries.
-The consistent superiority across both benchmarks demonstrates CXRAgent’s strong adaptability.
+The superiority across both benchmarks demonstrates CXRAgent’s strong adaptability.
+On both the CheXbench and Medical-CXR-VQA datasets, we conduct significance tests with McNemar's test for the accuracy over all questions.
+The results show that our method, using either GPT-4o or Qwen-VL-Max, outperforms all other methods with the p-value (\textbf{$p < 0.05$}).